Making a Processing Pipeline Observable: Region Manifests, Skip Gates, and Ghost Overlays

 TLDR

-Before this session, the geometry worker sent only { html, text, tables } per page.
-The regions array was computed inside the worker, passed to assemblePage, and immediately discarded.
-There was no way to inspect what the pipeline had classified.
+Before this change, the worker posted only { html, text, tables } per page.
+The regions array was computed internally and discarded.
+After:

 regions: regions.map((r, i) => ({